1. Lesson 1. Elemental composition of living organisms. Water.

 - In both cases, the maximum attainable mark for these additional questions will be 5 over 10.

-Only students with a final mark (seminars + written report + partial exam + final exam) smaller than 5 over 10 may take a remedial exam, in which the maximum attainable mark will be a 5 over 10.
+Only students with a final mark (seminars + written report + partial exam + final exam) smaller than 5 over 10 may take the basis competences exam, in which the maximum attainable mark will be a 5 over 10.
 Continuous assessment mark will not be added in this case.